scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 The text editor also needs to be extended with a server that enables two-way communication with the web page via a WebSocket.
 Edits made on the browser side of the WebSocket are immediately sent to an open page in the Text Editor and vice versa; however, the text editor's snippets and other editing tools only work in the text editor.

 The connection can be closed from either side of the WebSocket.
 It is closed on the web browser side via an option in GhostTest’s pulldown menu, and it closed on the text editor side by closing the active buffer.

-A Jupyter notebook with two code snippets from the cctbxsnips library for the Sublime Text 3 editor are shown in Fig. :ref:`twocells`.
+A Jupyter notebook with two code snippets from the *cctbxsnips* library for the Sublime Text 3 editor are shown in Fig. :ref:`twocells`.
 The two code cells have been run, and the output from the second cell is printed in the notebook.
-The first cell is being edited to change the name of the mtz file that is to be read.
+The first cell is being edited to change the name of the mtz file that is to be read from the current directory.
 A pop-up menu in Jupyter has appeared with a list of candidate file names.

 ..
 Figure:: ./figs/twoCodeCells.png